Reviews, Best Prices, Comparisons, Expert Buying Guides

 Optimizing Performance

-For players looking to optimize their “Sleeping Dogs” experience, there are several strategies and settings adjustments that can help balance performance and visual quality.
-Below are some tips and recommendations for optimizing the game on various hardware configurations.
+For players who want to extract the best from “Sleeping Dogs” experience, a number of ways and settings changes are available; that taking the game’s performance and visual quality perfectly can help.
+Here are some tips and recommendations for optimizing the game on different hardware configurations.

 Graphics Settings